SpectoLabs/hoverfly/docs/getting-started/getting-started.md

 by default.
 This is configurable.

-The Admin UI can be used to change the Hoverfly mode, and to view basic analytic information. uses the Hoverfly API (link TODO).
+The Admin UI can be used to change the Hoverfly mode, and to view basic analytic information.
+It uses the [Hoverfly API](#).